-Salting At The Incorrect Time
+Salting at the Incorrect Time

-Salting your meat at the correct time goes a long way to preparing awesome tasting food on your grill.
+Salting your meat at the correct time goes a long way to preparing awesome-tasting food on your grill.
 Salt can be a very powerful seasoning when used the correct way.

 Salt will draw out moisture from the meat, which is a bad thing.
-This can be avoided by either salting an hour or so in advance to allow the salty liquid time to reabsorb into the meat, or you should salt right before the meat goes on the grill.
+This can be avoided by either salting an hour or so in advance to allow the salty liquid time to reabsorb into the meat, or you should salt it right before the meat goes on the grill.

 Any time in between – especially the 15-20 minutes prior time frame will cause the moisture to stay in the salt and evaporate and not be reabsorbed into the meat.

-You Don’t Have The Right Tools
+You Don’t Have the Right Tools

 - A grill brush because you should always start with a clean grill.

 - Charcoal Chimney Starter or some way to start your fuel.